arielsalminen/vue-design-system/docs/faq.md

 ## How do I change the default typeface/font?

 Vue Design System uses Typekit’s [Web Font Loader](https://github.com/typekit/webfontloader) which is easy to configure.
 To load your own font files, see [Getting Started with WebFontLoader](https://github.com/typekit/webfontloader#get-started).
 Currently, the app is loading _Fira Sans_ and a few different weights from Google Fonts.
 See `src/utils/webFontLoader.js` for an example.

+If you want to bundle your fonts into the project itself, that’s possible as well.
+I’ve created a separate branch with an example of this.
+See the needed changes in [this commit](https://github.com/viljamis/vue-design-system/commit/a7b3badb618fb5e0e1c999940b8ea82e86aea190).

 ## How to use design tokens in JavaScript?